This information will help you prepare for your colonoscopy using polyethylene glycol (MiraLAX®) at Memorial Sloan Kettering (MSK).

 On the morning before your procedure, pour all 238 grams of the MiraLAX powder into an empty container.
 Pour in 64 ounces of a room temperature clear liquid (e.g., Gatorade, Smart Water).
 Mix the solution until the powder is dissolved.
 Place the MiraLAX in the refrigerator.
 Many people find it tastes better chilled.
 Do not mix the MiraLAX earlier than the morning before your procedure.

-- Do not drink anything red, purple, or orange the day before your colonoscopy.
+- Do not drink anything red, purple, or orange.

-- Make sure to drink plenty of liquids other than water, coffee, and tea.
-Drinking enough liquids is an important part of your colonoscopy preparation.
+- Make sure to drink plenty of liquids in addition to water, coffee, and tea.
+This helps to make sure that you get enough calories and is an important part of your colonoscopy preparation.
 Try to drink at least 1 (8-ounce) glass every hour while you’re awake.